DaveFlater/DRD/README.md

 [https://flaterco.com/kb/audio/pipewire/volume.html](https://flaterco.com/kb/audio/pipewire/volume.html)
 for details and an installation kit.

-If FFmpeg was configured with --enable-lv2, you can use DRD like `-af 'lv2=p=http\\://flaterco.com/lv2/DRD#stereo:c=attack=0.01|decay=0.5'`.
+If [FFmpeg](https://ffmpeg.org/) was configured with --enable-lv2, you can use DRD through a command line option similar to `-af 'lv2=p=http\\://flaterco.com/lv2/DRD#stereo:c=attack=0.01|decay=0.5'`.
 Be sure to match the plugin URI to the number of channels of the input file (mono, stereo, 6ch, or 8ch) to avoid surprising behavior.

+If [mpv](https://mpv.io/) is able to find the run-time dependency libavfilter, you can use DRD through a command line option similar to `'--af=lavfi="lv2=p=http\\://flaterco.com/lv2/DRD#stereo:c=attack=0.01|decay=0.5"'`.
+Again, please match the plugin URI to the number of channels of the input file to avoid surprising behavior.

 ## Technical details